About the theme

-The donations are intended to be deployed to strengthen the government system to promote cancer prevention and early detection, thus making a systemic change and bring benefits to all sections of the society.
-Specifically, the funds will be used for upgradation of existing facilities at the sub-centres and primary health care centres and training of human resources at these sites.
-The initial focus will be in the states of Maharashtra, Assam, Rajasthan and Uttar Pradesh where the Trusts have been actively partnering to support cancer prevention and NCD screening programmes.
+The Trusts deploy all donations to strengthen the government system to promote cancer prevention and early detection so as to make a systemic change in the health sector.
+Specifically, the funds are used to upgrade infrastructure at sub-centres and primary healthcare centres as well as to train human resources at these sites.
+The initial focus is on Maharashtra, Assam, Rajasthan and Uttar Pradesh.